Nimrauko/BloggyBlog/content/en/posts/open-letter-to-horton/index.md

 #
 # description = "An optional description for SEO.
 If not provided, an automatically created summary will be used."

-tags = ["Personal", “Louisiana”, "America”, “Politics”]
+tags = ["Personal", "Louisiana", "America", "Politics"]
 +++